hashgraph/hedera-improvement-proposal/HIP/hip-xxxx.md

 As is the case for NFTs, it may be useful to provide information about a fungible token (FT) beyond that which is stored on-ledger.
 This specification follows the HIP-10 model to allow a fungible HTS token to point to a (possibly off-ledger) JSON file carrying that additional information.
 The key difference between this proposal and HIP-10 is that this specification defines a JSON schema specifically optimized for fungible tokens rather than NFTs.

-While this specification follows the HIP-10 model, the current reality is that mechanism by which a token points to a JSON metadata file is different for an NFT than an FT.
-NFTs can have a `metadata` field for this pointer, while FTs do not (as of the time of the proposal).
+While this specification follows the HIP-10 model, the current reality is that mechanism by which a token points to a JSON metadata file is different for an NFT than for a FT.
+NFTs have a `metadata` field for this pointer, while FTs do not (as of the time of this proposal).
 Consequently, FTs must leverage the more generic `memo` field on the token.
-It is expected that, in the future, this incongruity can and likely will be resolved so that the model is symmetrical across token types on HTS, resulting in FTs also having a more clearly defined `metadata` field.
-In which case this is resolved in the future, we'd expect that field point to a JSON object adhering to the schema specified here.
+It is expected that, in the future, this incongruity can and likely will be resolved so that the model is symmetrical across token types on HTS, providing FTs the purpose built  `metadata`field.
+When this is resolved in the future, we'd expect that field will point to a JSON object adhering to the schema specified here.

 ## Rationale